mmilano/SidePanelCollapse/README.md

 ### Features:
 * Different and customizable durations for the open and close transitions.
-* Optimized closing behavior when a link in the side panel is clicked.
+* Optimized closing behavior when a link is clicked.
 * A backdrop that overlays the page when the side panel is open.
 * Option for a custom "close" button that is separate from the button that opens the side panel.
-* Allows the end-user to close the side panel with a button, a tap on the backdrop, or with the ESC key.
+* Allows closing the side panel with a button, a tap on the backdrop, or the ESC key.

 ## Wot's All This, Then?

 **The SidePanelCollapse library is itself just two files, one javascript and one CSS.
 The package's source code is in `src/` and the pre-built files are in `dist/`.**

-So what are all these other files in this project?
+So you might wonder: what are all these other files in this project?

-Everything in the `/src_demo` directory is for the demonstration examples that can be built and viewed.
-These demos are derived from a larger site I developed which is built around a custom static page generation system using [Panini][Panini]/handlebars.js.
+Everything in the `/src_demo` directory is for the demonstration examples that can be [built and viewed](#the-demos).
+These demos are derived from a site I developed which is built around a custom static page generation system using (a forked version of) [Panini][Panini].

 In addition to the handlebars partials, there are custom handlebars helpers (for example, `page-toc.js` generatively creates the page's table of contents when the page is built), site-specific javascript modules, and supporting files.
-The data-driven pages and things like the "gallery" on the advanced demo's index/homepage are also a part of the larger site.
+The data-driven pages and things like the "gallery" on the advanced demo's index/homepage are also from to the original site.

 If you are interested, that other site is at [stochasticnotions.com][stochasticnotions].

-I have tried to distill everything down to greater simplicity, and have cut down the source code considerably.
-But I might have missed some artifacts.
-If some aspect of the demo projects seems internally inexplicable, that is probably the reason why.
+I crafted this library in order to fill a need that I had on my own project, and then transformed it to be a stand-alone package.
+During that evolution, I have tried to distill everything down to greater simplicity, and have cut down the source code considerably.
+But I might have missed some vestigial artifacts.
+If some aspect of seems internally inexplicable, that is probably the reason why.

 Feel free to contact me if you have questions.